Brossco85/glabs-lending/README.md

 4. `npm install` <br>
 5. `cd ..` <br>
 6. start mongodb locally <br>
-7. `npm start` to start the server and client concurrently the background workers <br>
+7. `npm start` to start the server and client concurrently and activate the background workers <br>
 8. Beta front end application will be available in your browser at localhost:3000 <br>

 <b>Next Steps</b><br>